gbv/coli-conc.gbv.de/en/coli-ana.md

 {% section %}

-**coli-ana** is tool that analyzes and decomposes synthesized DDC numbers.
+**coli-ana** is a tool that analyzes and decomposes synthesized DDC numbers.
 The number analyzer (vz_day) has been developed as part of the VZG project colibri, of which coli-conc is also a sub-project.
-The results of coli-ana has been intergrated into its infrastructure and information on decomposed DDC numbers are provided in different formats (JSKOS, MARC, PICA...).
-The results could be of a great value not only for subject indexers and concept mapping, but also and for the research community.
+The results of coli-ana has been intergrated into its infrastructure and information on the decomposed DDC numbers are provided in different formats (JSKOS, MARC, PICA...).
+The results could be of a great value not only for subject indexers and for concept mapping, but also and for the research community.

 A tool to analyze any given synthesized DDC number is made available for testing: